ConPaaS-team/conpaas/docs/installation.rst

 The ConPaaS Director is a web service that allows users to manage their ConPaaS applications.
 Users can create, configure and terminate their cloud applications through it.
-This section describes the process of setting up a ConPaaS director on a Debian GNU/Linux system.
-Although the ConPaaS director might run on other distributions, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy) are officially supported.
-Also, only official Debian APT repositories should be enabled in :file:`/etc/apt/sources.list` and :file:`/etc/apt/sources.list.d/`.
+This section describes the process of setting up a ConPaaS director on a Debian/Ubuntu GNU/Linux system.
+Although the ConPaaS director might run on other distributions, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy), and Ubuntu versions 12.04 (Precise Pangolin) and 14.04 (Trusty Tahr) are officially supported.
+Also, only official APT repositories should be enabled in :file:`/etc/apt/sources.list` and :file:`/etc/apt/sources.list.d/`.

 **cpsdirector** is available here: